 Jardines de la Reina

 Since 1996, the waters in the archipelago known as the Jardines de la Reina, or Gardens of the Queen in English, have been a protected marine park.
 Because of this fact, an extremely healthy marine ecosystem exists.
-Divers from around the world arrive to this remote paradise by liveaboard in order to encounter vast numbers of Caribbean reef sharks and silky sharks.
-Sightings are a sure thing year-round, although you may wish to avoid visiting during hurricane season which lasts from roughly June to October.
+Divers from around the world arrive at this remote paradise by liveaboard in order to encounter vast numbers of Caribbean reef sharks and silky sharks.
+Sightings are a sure thing year-round, although you may wish to avoid visiting during hurricane season, which lasts from roughly June to November.
 If diving with dozens of sharks doesn’t get the adrenalin flowing, you’ll also have the opportunity to snorkel with crocodiles during your stay in the Gardens of the Queen.

 12. Mexico